Australian rules football in Africa: South Africa

 The Witwatersrand Gold Rush brought miners from Australia to South Africa and records indicate that it was played from the 1880s to 1909 and was for a time during 1904, the most popular football code in the colony.
 It was reintroduced by the Australian Defence Force in 1997 and in the 2000s became one of the fastest growing places for the sport outside of Australia, becoming widely played in the North West Province with tens of thousands of players.
 The governing body is AFL South Africa.
+Prominent South African born AFL players include Damian Cupido and Jason Johannisen.

+Sudan

+While the sport hasn't been played in Sudan, the country is notable for producing AFL players from the migrant community in Australia.

+Notable players

+South Sudan

+While the sport hasn't been played in South Sudan, the country is notable for producing many AFL players from the migrant community in Australia.
+A team representing South Sudan has won the World 9s twice most recently in 2021.

+Notable players

 Uganda

 Non-organised Australian football at junior level featuring locals has been played in Uganda in 2006.

 Western Sahara

 Australian football was played on an informal basis in Western Sahara in 2008.

 Zimbabwe

-The sport of Australian rules football is in its early stages of development in Zimbabwe, with Australian Football Zimbabwe in the planning stage, with its main aims being to combine Aussie rules football as a developing sport, with health clinics and information sessions to be run to assist disadvantaged and sick children.
+The sport of Australian rules football was in its early stages of development in Zimbabwe in 2008, with Australian Football Zimbabwe in the planning stage, with its main aims being to combine Aussie rules football as a developing sport, with health clinics and information sessions to be run to assist disadvantaged and sick children.

 In 2020, AFL Zimbabwe was formed as the governing body for the sport in Zimbabwe.